Skip to content

 “Greyscale” is another dubbed out dark track, with a halfbeat moving about half its usual speed, and drones swirling in the background with dizzying effects.
 Nothing on the EP really matches the clip or intensity of much of their self-titled album, released late last year, and I find these more spacious excursions to be picking up on some of the same dark inspiration behind the music of Demdike Stare, but with a cleaner aesthetic and crisp execution.
 It’s a fitting corollary to the higher energy of the album, turning up the darkness and slowing down the meter as the night plunges on.

-[Editor’s note: while we were sitting on this review, Akkord (that’s Joe McBride aka Synkro and Liam Blackburn aka Indigo) selected two of their favorite artists, and indeed ours as well, Haxan Cloak and Vatican Shadow to reinterpret the tracks from HTH020.
-This companion piece to the EP is released on Rob Booth’s curated Houndstooth comes out on November 17th.]
+[Editor’s note: while we were sitting on this review, Akkord (that’s Joe McBride aka Synkro and Liam Blackburn aka Indigo) selected two of their favourite artists, and indeed ours as well, Haxan Cloak and Vatican Shadow to reinterpret the tracks from HTH020.
+This companion piece to the EP is released on Rob Booth’s curated Houndstooth comes out on 17 November.]

 Words by Matthew Mercer of Ear Influxion